 Accommodating and Correcting Hammertoes

 Addressing the problem right away is your best chance for correcting it and eliminating your pain.
 You’ll need to have the condition evaluated to determine its progression and help you develop a plan for recovery.
-Our foot doctors here at Martin Foot and Ankle will examine your lower limbs and use diagnostic tests and possibly images to determine the cause of your tissue imbalance.
+Our podiatrists here at Martin Foot and Ankle will examine your lower limbs and use diagnostic tests and possibly images to determine the cause of your tissue imbalance.
 Then we’ll present you with your options for recovery.

 Changing your shoes to accommodate the problem is an important part of treating it.
 You’ll need to choose footwear that doesn’t squeeze the toes or put too much pressure on the ball of your foot.
 It will need to be deep enough and wide enough that the affected toes aren’t rubbing the tops or sides of the shoes, too.
 You may still need special pads to protect the toe from friction and prevent corns.
 Orthotics can help stabilize the foot and add extra cushioning.
 Physical therapy works to counteract the imbalance by stretching out tightened tissues and strengthening the weakened ones.
 Rigid hammertoes may need to use special splints or straps.
 If conservative measures are not able to eliminate your pain and restore your toes, you may need surgery to release the tightened tendons.